DeanDodds/MilestoneProject2/README.md

 ![header screenshot](/assets/screenshots/headerscreenshot.png)

 ### Footer
-* footer that displays while the game is not being played.
+* Footer that displays while the game is not being played.
 This will contains links to developer social media.
 ![footer screenshot](/assets/screenshots/footer.png)

 ### Start page
-* Start page with two buttons one to navigate through the website and another to display a modal containing instructions on how to use the website.
+* Start page with two buttons, one to navigate through the website and another to display a modal containing instructions on how to use the website.
 ![instructions modal](/assets/screenshots/titlepage.png)

 ### Settings page